 Without exception, all lab exams must be written at the scheduled times.
 Lab exams differ from lecture exams in their formatting and the fact that they cover lab content in a non-cumulative manner.
 Due to the nature of our shared lab space with other courses, lab exams cannot be made up outside of our regularly scheduled lab time.
-In the event of emergency circumstances (see lecture exam), it is up to the instructor whether an oral or written exam may be scheduled.
+In the event of emergency circumstances (see lecture exam), it is up to the instructor whether an online or written in person exam may be scheduled.